Osvaldo Valenti: Biography

-Osvaldo Valenti was born in Constantinople, Ottoman Empire (present-day Turkey), to a Sicilian carpet trader and a wealthy Lebanese woman.
+Osvaldo Valenti was born in Constantinople, Ottoman Empire (present-day Turkey), to a Sicilian nobleman and a wealthy Lebanese woman.
+His father was the Sicilian baron Michele Valenti, a wealthy merchant from Messina who dealt in carpets and precious oriental artefacts.
+His mother was Idelty Karichlopoulos, a wealthy Greek Cypriot woman born in Beirut, who was the daughter of the archimandrite of Cyprus.

 In 1915 the family left Turkey for Italy, settling first in Bergamo and then in Milan.
 He attended high schools in St. Gallen, Switzerland and in Würzburg, Bavaria and subsequently enrolled in the law faculty of the Catholic University of Milan.

 Two years later, he left the university and went to live first in Paris and then in Berlin, where he made his acting debut with a supporting role in the German silent drama film Hungarian Rhapsody, directed by Hanns Schwarz (1928).
 At the beginning of the 1930s, he returned to Italy and worked with film directors Mario Bonnard (Five to Nil, 1932) and Amleto Palermi (La fortuna di Zanze, 1933 and Creatures of the Night, 1934).

 In 1935, Valenti met the famous film director Alessandro Blasetti, who gave him a role in the comedy film The Countess of Parma (1937).
 Valenti played the role of Guy de la Motte in Blasetti's Ettore Fieramosca (1938) gaining appreciation from both critics and the public alike.
 The success of the movie allowed him to star in many successful films and to be sought after by many leading directors.
 In 1939, while working on An Adventure of Salvator Rosa (1940), directed by Alessandro Blasetti, he met the actress Luisa Ferida.
 The pair became romantically involved and had a son, Kim, who died 4 days after his birth.